Saturday September 28, 2019

 12pm to 5pm

 Grandview is one of Vancouver’s earliest suburbs and has been shaped by decades of history.
-A diverse area and a popular spot to call home for many new immigrants in the past, Grandview today is an energetic, multi-cultural neighbourhood full of historic places, architectural heritage, community spaces and local business.
+A diverse area and a popular spot to call home for many new immigrants in the past, Grandview today is an energetic, multi-cultural neighbourhood full of historic places, architectural heritage, community spaces and local businesses.
 This fall we will offer a chance to tour a number of heritage spaces in the Grandview area, each telling a unique part of the story.

 Starting with the opening of the interurban rail line from Vancouver to New Westminster in 1891, there are layers of history to explore here.
 Now well-known for the vibrancy of Commercial Drive with its array of restaurants, cafes and businesses along with the influences of the Italian community in the post-war years, the neighbourhood that has grown around this walkable district offers a wide variety of residential and commercial development.
 Once the eastern boundary of the City of Vancouver, the unique vibrant character includes modest cottages, apartments, large mansions, and creative heritage adaptations.